raul23/clustering-text/README.rst

 * **Python**: version **3.7**
 * `beautifulsoup4 <https://www.crummy.com/software/BeautifulSoup/>`_: **v4.11.1**, for screen-scraping

-`:warning:` In order to run the script ``cluster_text_docs.py``, you need first to have a directory (e.g. ./wikipedia/) with all the Wikipedia pages (\*.html) you want to test clustering on.
+`:warning:` In order to run the script ``cluster_text_docs.py``, you need first to have a main directory (e.g. ./wikipedia/) with all the Wikipedia pages (\*.html) you want to test clustering on.
 Each Wikipedia page should be in a folder whose name should correspond to the category of said page.

 For example: